 What Should I Do?

 ESP Projects is committed to building all of its sites responsively.
 We consider how to apply the necessary structure and content, following best practice build techniques and carrying out thorough testing on a range of devices and browsers.
 If your site is now looking slightly ‘long in the tooth’ or if you’re concerned that you may be missing the opportunity to market to a mobile-driven audience, or even if you’re not sure what route to take, please get in touch, or visit the Web Design page on ESP Projects website to find out more.
-Alternatively, if you are based in Sheffield, you can visit our dedicated web design Sheffield page.
+Alternatively, if you are based in Sheffield, you can visit our dedicated IT Support Sheffield page.